Yellow Ledbetter: Live performances

 The first full live performance of "Yellow Ledbetter" occurred at the band's February 15, 1992, concert in Madrid, Spain.
 "Yellow Ledbetter" is frequently performed at Pearl Jam concerts, often as the last song of the concert.
 The freeform nature of the song allows the band to improvise and change the song around when performing it live.
 During performances, McCready often plays the main riff quite differently than on the record and uses overdrive as opposed to the previous clean channel.
 He also lengthens the outro, sometimes incorporating various songs which have influenced his playing style, such as Jimi Hendrix's "Little Wing" or "The Star-Spangled Banner", which bears many similarities to the song.
 Similarly, Vedder almost always changes the lyrics around, though he sticks with the same rhythm as the original recording.

 Live performances of "Yellow Ledbetter" can be found on the "Daughter" single, the Tibetan Freedom Concert compilation box set, various official bootlegs, the live album Live at Benaroya Hall, and the Live at the Gorge 05/06 box set.
-Performances of the song are also included on the DVDs Live at the Showbox, Live at the Garden, and Immagine in Cornice as one of the special features.
+Performances of the song are also included on the DVDs Live at the Showbox, Live at the Garden, and Immagine in Cornice, which are some of the special features.
 The version of the song on Tibetan Freedom Concert is a performance by Vedder and McCready that was recorded live at the Tibetan Freedom Concert.

 Soundtracks

 A brief snippet of the song appears in the series finale of the television series Friends after Rachel boards the plane.
 This marked the first time that Pearl Jam licensed a song for usage in a television show.
-According to a spokesperson for the group, it was, "simply a matter of the show's producers asking permission."
+According to a spokesperson for the group, it was "simply a matter of the show's producers asking permission."
 The song also played over the end credits of the 2011 film 50/50.
-The song was used in Season 1, Episode 8 of Stumptown.
-It was also used in the closing credits of the final episode of the Showtime epic ensemble “Super Pumped: The Story of Uber” following CEO Travis Kalanick’s demise about what he may do next and the aftermath of the Uber behemoth.
+The song was used in season 1, episode 8 of Stumptown.
+It was also used in the closing credits of the final episode of the Showtime epic ensemble Super Pumped: The Story of Uber following CEO Travis Kalanick’s demise about what he may do next and the aftermath of the Uber behemoth.
+It is also featured at the end of episode 6 of season 3 of House M.D., "Epic Fail".
+It also is featured in the last scene of episode 22 ("The Long Blue Line") of season 6 of Cold Case.